rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson str our_version: The version of Rotki present in the system
+   :resjson str our_version: The version of rotki present in the system
-   :resjson str latest_version: The latest version of Rotki available
+   :resjson str latest_version: The latest version of rotki available
    :resjson str url: URL link to download the latest version
    :resjson str data_directory: The rotki data directory

    :statuscode 200: Information queried succesfully
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal rotki error

 Sending a Ping
 ====================